dojo/dojo.io/site/source/tutorials/006_deploying_to_production/index.md

 ## Summary

 For many software projects, preparing an application for deployment to production often involves creating complicated settings and at least a little bit of experimentation.
-Dojo 2, on the other hand, provides a single command, `dojo build` that is used both during development as well as for production deployments.
+Dojo, on the other hand, provides a single command, `dojo build` that is used both during development as well as for production deployments.

 While the `dojo build` command addresses many use cases, a few configuration options are necessary to support certain development and deployment scenarios.

-In the event that the development team requires a higher level of control than Dojo 2's build system offers, a project can be exported via the `dojo eject` command.
+In the event that the development team requires a higher level of control than Dojo's build system offers, a project can be exported via the `dojo eject` command.
 This non-reversible command exports all of the `dojo` CLI commands' configuration information, providing a solid starting point for additional optimizations.

 ## Next steps

-This brings us to the end of the beginner tutorials for Dojo 2.
-At this point, you should have a good understanding of how to build simple applications with Dojo 2.
-There are, however, many more features that Dojo 2 has to offer.
+This brings us to the end of the beginner tutorials for Dojo.
+At this point, you should have a good understanding of how to build simple applications with Dojo.
+There are, however, many more features that Dojo has to offer.

 To learn about those features, take a look at the [advanced tutorials](../tutorials/) section where you will find more tutorials that demonstrate how to use features that almost every application needs such as creating in-page routers, working with client-side data stores, and more.